David McNee: Personal life

 As an infant, McNee was baptized at St George's Tron Church in Glasgow and became a committed Christian in his early teens.
 Retaining a strong Christian faith throughout his life, he was a member of the Church of Scotland and was on close terms with the minister of Saint George's Tron, the Rev Tom Allan, a leading figure in the Scottish evangelical movement of the mid-20th century.
 An active freemason, McNee served as the President of Glasgow Battalion, The Boys' Brigade between 1984 and 1987.

 McNee married Isabel Clayton Hopkins (later Isabel, Lady McNee) in 1952.
 They had one daughter.
 In his memoirs, McNee said of his wife: "During our marriage Isabel always put my needs as a police officer first.
 She has never failed me."
 Like her husband, she was a devout Christian, and was involved in several charitable endeavours.
 In her later years, Isabel suffered from various blood disorders, and she died of leukaemia in 1997.

 In 2002, aged 77, McNee married Lillian Campbell, 56, the widow of a close friend, Norman Campbell, who had died the previous year.

-Sir David McNee died at his home, one month before his 95th birthday.
+McNee died at his home, aged 94.